vtex/toolbelt/docs/MAINTAINING.md

 - A security bug was fixed, protecting our users from a vulnerability.
 - We improved usage on a command or provided better error messages and logs.

-We don't need to enforce the newer version in every release (except when a security bug was fixed), but from time to time it's important to enforce a newer version - updating will provide an overall better experience for our users.
+We don't need to enforce the newest version in every release (except when a security bug was fixed), but from time to time it's important to enforce a newer version - updating will provide an overall better experience for our users.

 Here's how you enforce minimum toolbelt version: